 Rasika

-Deletethe dBm start from the AP max power (level 1, which is the max power allowed in the AP country of operation, of course the exact value depends on the country), then each chunk of 3 dB is one power level less.
+Deletethe dBm start from the AP max power (level 1, which is the max power allowed in the AP country of operation, of course the exact value depends on the country - the AP specifies the max value in the beacon 802.11d field), then each chunk of 3 dB is one power level less.

 So: level 1 is max power (0 dBm)

-Selecting 9 dBm means that you allow your AP to be set to power levels 1, 2, 3 or 4, but not lower than 4.
+Selecting 9 dB means that your AP tells its clients (the mesh APs down the line) to try to be at level 4, but not higher than 4.
 This is the place where you control how low the AP can go when dynamically negotiating its power with TPC/802.11h, typically on a mesh backhaul.
-The reason is to avoid drops in the links.
+The reason is to avoid overloading in the links.
 Suppose the following structure:

 RAP----MAP1----MAP2

-Suppose that RAP and MAP1 figure out that they can lower their power by 15 dBm (from level 1 to level 6)... they do it, but MAP2 is a bit far from MAP1, and now MAP2 can't hear MAP1 anymore (because MAP1 was negotiating with RAP, not with MAP2), this would be an issue.
-Of course, MAP2 would scream at MAP1, and they would renegotiate together.
-But this makes the structure unbalanced (MAP1 might go down again next time RAP asks it to do so).
-This is why the config allows you, the admin, to set up a floor value, below which you know that your APs should not go.
+Suppose that RAP and MAP1 figure out that they can lower their power by 15 dBm (from level 1 to level 6)... they do it, but MAP2 is a bit far from MAP1, and now MAP2 and MAP1 would be more comfortable speaking louder (to loud is not a problem for us :-)), this would be an issue.
+Of course, MAP2 would scream at MAP1, and they would renegotiate together and now MAP1 is back to super loud.
+But this makes the structure unbalanced (MAP1 will go down again next time RAP asks it to do so).
+This is why the config allows you, the admin, to set up a tentative ceiling value, above which you know that your APs should not go.

 Now, this is for mesh and TPC.
 For normal operations, there is a wireless / 802.11a|802.11bg page with a DCA tab, where you can decide how high or how low your normal APs can go (as far as power is concerned).
 You can also statically set the power at the AP level.